ruthcfong/TorchRay/README.md

   Fong, Patrick, Vedaldi.
   Proceedings of the International Conference on Computer Vision (ICCV), 2019.

+### Captum vs. TorchRay
+Facebook also released *[Captum](https://github.com/pytorch/captum)*, another interpretability library built on PyTorch. *Captum* provides broader support for other domains beyond vision and provides out-of-the-box interpretability methods for any model.
+While we also provide out-of-the-box methods, *TorchRay* primarily focuses on making interpretability research reproducible by providing a set of standard models and benchmarks, focusing on computer vision.

 ## Examples

 The package contains several usage examples in the